MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -EnableTaskSequence

-Indicates whether this program can be installed from the Install Software task sequence.
+Indicates whether this program can be installed from the **Install Package** task sequence step.

 ```yaml
 Type: Boolean